How to Calculate the Future Value of an Investment

 A business case might be complex, but the formula's use can be demonstrated with a very simple example.
-Say you have $100 to invest all at once, and you can get an interest rate of 5 percent.
-What will the value of your investment be at the end of the first year?
+If you have $100 to invest, and you can get an interest rate of 5 percent paid annually, what will the value of your investment be at the end of the first year?

-FV1 = (PV + INT) or PV(1 + I)ⁿ
+FVi = (PV + INT)

 FV = $100 ( 1 + 0.05 )1 = $105

 FV = $100 ( 1 + 0.05 )² = $110.25

 You can continue this process to find the future value of the investment for any number of compounding periods.

-Future Value of an Investment Using a Financial Calculator
+Future Value Using a Financial Calculator

 The formula for finding the future value of an investment on a financial calculator is:

-Punch N and 2 (for 2 years' holding period)
+- Press N and 2 (for 2 years' holding period)

-Punch I/YR and 5 (for the interest rate of 5 percent)
+- Press I/YR and 5 (for the interest rate of 5 percent)

-Punch PV and -105 (for the amount of money we are calculating interest on in year 2)
+- Press PV and -105 (for the amount of money we are calculating interest on in year 2)

 Take note that you need to set the investment's present value as a negative number so that you can correctly calculate positive future cash flows.
 If you forget to add the "minus" sign, your future value will show as a negative number.

-Punch PMT and PMT (there are no payments beyond the first one)
+Press PMT and PMT (there are no payments beyond the first one)

-Punch FV, which returns the answer of $110.25
+Press FV, which returns the answer of $110.25

-Future Value of a Lump Sum Investment Using a Spreadsheet
+Future Value Using a Spreadsheet